 - Turn off the overdrive switch.
 The "O/D OFF" indicator light will come on and the transmission will downshift to the third gear. - Shift into the "2" position.
-The transmission will downshift to the second gear when the vehicle speed drops down to or lower than the maximum allowable speed for second gear, and more powerful engine braking will be obtained. - Shift into the "L" position.
-The transmission will downshift to the first gear when the vehicle speed drops down to or lower than the maximum allowable speed for "L" position and maximum engine braking will be applied.
+The transmission will downshift to the second gear when the vehicle speed drops down to or lower than 90 km/h (56 mph), and more powerful engine braking will be obtained. - Shift into the "L" position.
+The transmission will downshift to the first gear when the vehicle speed drops down to or lower than the 42 km/h (26 mph) and maximum engine braking will be applied.